mcmahon-lab/MultimodeNonlinearOptics/README.md

 Higher dimensions and decoherence processes may be added as needed.

 Two implementations are provided.
 One is a Python implementation with NumPy.
-The other is a C++ library that can be imported in Python, that must be compiled but runs twice as fast.
+The other is a C++ library that can be imported in Python, that must be compiled but runs significantly faster (x3 for PDC, x20 for SFG).
 The interface to the C++ version is almost identical to the Python implementation.
 To compile, it requires [Pybind11](https://pybind11.readthedocs.io/en/master/) for Python binding and [Eigen](http://eigen.tuxfamily.org/) for vectorized operations.
-It will also compile with [fftwhttp://www.fftw.org/) if it is found.
+It will also compile with [fftw](http://www.fftw.org/) if it is found.

 The `NonlinearMedium` (Python) or `nonlinearmedium` (C++) modules contain the classes for simulating propagation based on given parameters.
 The simulations solve the dimensionless propagation equations.